504 Plan vs. IEP in Arizona: Which One Does Your Child Actually Need?

 Switching Between a 504 and an IEP

 If your child has a 504 and you believe they need more than accommodations, you have the right to request a formal special education evaluation at any time.
 Submit the request in writing — email to the principal and special education coordinator counts.
 The district has 15 school days to respond under A.A.C.
-R7-2-401 and 60 calendar days to complete the evaluation after you sign consent.
+R7-2-401.
+If you provide informed written consent, the 60-calendar-day evaluation period begins when the PEA receives that consent.

 If your child has an IEP and the team believes they no longer require specially designed instruction, they may propose moving to a 504.
 You have the right to disagree with this and request an independent educational evaluation before consenting to any change in placement.